Russia and Ukraine say civilians killed in overnight attacks

 The Vinnytsia region is more than 400 kilometres (250 miles) from the frontlines.

-Moscow-installed officials in the Russian-held city of Donetsk said shelling there had killed three children.
+Moscow-installed officials in the Russian-held city of Donetsk said an attack there had killed three children.

 "As a result of barbaric overnight shelling ... a direct hit was recorded on a house in a residential area," Alexey Kulemzin, the Russian-appointed mayor of Donetsk, said in a post on Telegram.